krishnanlab/txt2onto/README.md

 ### Citation
 If you use this work, please cite:
-**Systematic tissue annotations of –omics samples by modeling unstructured metadata**
+**Systematic tissue annotations of genomic samples by modeling unstructured metadata**
 Nathaniel T. Hawkins, Marc Maldaver, Anna Yannakopoulos, Lindsay A. Guare, Arjun Krishnan
 _bioRxiv_ 2021.05.10.443525; doi: https://doi.org/10.1101/2021.05.10.443525